Van0SS/myCobot-320-random-position-grabbing-tasksition-/README.md

 robot_control_with_Qwen.ipynb is for letting the robot grab objects and move to a random position by your instruction.

+jog_follow_new.py is upadated using fresh mode, which will make the process more efficient.

+Voice.py is voice based control

+test.py is for quickly test your prompt

 ## Before the Start:
 ### Set up the Wi-Fi Hotspot
 Create a Wi-Fi hotspot with the following SSID and password.
 Make sure the Wi-Fi band is **2.4G**